-We take certification very seriously.
-Our third party auditing firm has reviewed all applications for more than 35 years to ensure that each award recipient has qualified based on mandatory requirements like requisite sales and streaming figures, consumer demand and much more.
+The Gold & Platinum Program utilizes a third-party auditing firm review of all certification applications to ensure the highest level of accuracy and confirm each award has qualified based on mandatory requirements.
+These include requisite sales and streaming figures, consumer demand, and much more.

-Record labels are required to validate that titles redeemed through product sales/on-demand streams and counted towards certification have actually been distributed or downloaded within the United States.
-Only domestic sales and sales to United States military post exchanges may be included.
+Submitters are required to validate titles redeemed through product sales/on-demand streams and counted towards certification have actually been distributed or downloaded within the United States.
+Only domestic sales and sales to United States military post exchanges can be included.

 Sales become eligible for certification:

-- 30 days after the initial street date (for albums/songs in physical product format) OR
+- 30 days after the release date (for physical product albums/tracks) OR at the release date (for albums/tracks in digital format).

-- At the initial release date (for albums/songs in digital product format).
+- At the release date (for albums/songs in digital product format).

 Other sale requirements include: